genomic-medicine-sweden/micro-site-data-sharing/README.md

-This repo shares reference data between sites for the development of GMS-micro solutions.
+This repo shares data between sites for the development of GMS-micro solutions.